Vevey, Lake Geneva Switzerland

 So where do we go?

-Finding accommodation at an affordable price is the key factor, but also great Wifi.
-Luckily for us, Terry located a new Airbnb in Starigrad-Paklenica in Croatia for only Eur 9.21 per night.
-We decided we would take three days / two nights to get there and stop off on the way.
+Finding accommodation at an affordable price and with good wifi is the key factor.
+Luckily for us, Terry located a new Airbnb in Starigrad-Paklenica in Croatia for only €9 per night.

-A Night at Lake Como, Italy
+Staying at Lake Como, Italy

 Lake Como Italy